mullvad/mullvadvpn-app/README.md

 #### macOS

-By default a universal app is built on macOS.
-To build specifically for x86_64 or ARM64 add `--target x86_64-apple-darwin` or `--target aarch64-apple-darwin`.
+By default, `build.sh` produces a pkg for your current architecture only.
+To build a universal app that works on both Intel and Apple Silicon macs, build with `--universal`.

 ##### Apple ARM64 (aka Apple Silicon)